 So why is it beneficial to transform your data after loading it into the data warehouse?

 - Agility: all the data is stored in the warehouse and readily available to use.
 You don’t have to think about how to structure the data before you load it into the warehouse.
-The data modelling to transform the raw data can be set up as and when it is needed.
+The data modeling to transform the raw data can be set up as and when it is needed.

 - Simplicity: Transformations in the data warehouse are generally written in SQL, a language that the entire data team (data engineers, data scientists, data analyst) understands.
 This allows the entire team to contribute to the transformation logic.